Time, Leave & Special Pay

 • Statutory Holiday Pay

-What statutory holiday pay means in Canadian payroll and why it differs from ordinary wages, vacation pay, and other special-pay lines.
+Special-pay amount for statutory holidays, distinct from ordinary wages, vacation pay, and other leave-related lines.

 • Vacation Accrual